The Interview Experience in 2025-26;

 What to Expect

-This year’s interview season will launch in mid-September 2023; Washington University School of Medicine expects to conduct admissions interviews through mid-February 2024.
-The goal of the interview process is for invited applicants and members of the Washington University School of Medicine community to get to know each other.
+This year’s interview season will launch in mid-September 2025; Washington University School of Medicine (WashU Medicine) expects to conduct admissions interviews through mid-February 2026.
+The goal of the interview process is for invited applicants and members of the WashU Medicine community to get to know each other.
 The process is designed to bring interviewees into contact with as many current students and faculty as feasible.
-Before interviewing, think about what you want to know about WUSM so that your questions are answered.
+Before interviewing, think about what you want to know about WashU Medicine so that your questions are answered.

 Interview Invitations

-Interview invitations are delivered individually by email upon the recommendation of the Washington University School of Medicine Committee on Admissions (COA).
+Interview invitations are delivered individually by email upon the recommendation of the WashU Medicine Committee on Admissions (COA).
 An applicant is expected to schedule an interview soon after the invitation is issued.
 As part of the invitation, invitees will be provided videos featuring (i) an overview of the Virtual Interview Experience from Valerie Ratts, MD, Professor and Associate Dean for Admissions (ii) our Gateway Curriculum and (iii) an enthusiastic student welcome to WashU.

 Live Virtual Interviews

 Each interviewee will have two live virtual (Zoom) interviews, both scheduled on the same day.
-One is a 40-60 minute standard interview, where the COA member has reviewed the full application.
-The other is 20-30 minute closed file interview, where the COA member has only reviewed your name.
+One is a 25-30 minute standard interview, where the COA member has the opportunity to review your full application.
+The other is 20-25 minute closed file interview, where the COA member has only reviewed your name.
 In each case, the interviewer will inform you which type of interview is being conducted, so you have context on how much information the interviewer has on hand and how much background information you may need to provide in the conversation.
 If you encounter technology issues on your interview day, please contact the Office of Admissions to reschedule.
 AAMC provides Virtual Interviews: Tips for Medical School Applicants to assist in preparation.

-Beginning in late October, we expect to offer “Why WashU Wednesdays” virtually at 5 p.m.
+Beginning in October, optional “Why WashU Wednesday” sessions are offered virtually on select Wednesdays at 5 p.m.
 CT.
-These will be optional opportunities to learn in greater detail what distinguishes WashU’s School of Medicine.
-You are welcome to register to attend any or all of these sessions.
-Attendance at these sessions is optional and does not contribute to the admissions decision.
+These sessions are optional opportunities to learn in greater detail what distinguishes WashU Medicine from our peers.
+Applicants invited to interview are welcome to register to attend any or all of these sessions.
+Attendance at these sessions is optional and does not impact final admissions decisions.

-We anticipate meetings featuring current medical student panels, research, our Gateway Curriculum, diversity themes and initiatives, coaching within the medical education experience, the School’s relationship to the city of Saint Louis, and other topics.
-Why WashU Wednesdays enable the prospective student to continue to make connections with and gain more information about WashU.
+We anticipate sessions featuring current medical student panels, research, our Gateway Curriculum, diversity themes and initiatives, coaching within the medical education experience, the city of Saint Louis, and other topics.
+Why WashU Wednesday sessions enable prospective students to continue to make connections with and gain more information about WashU Medicine.
 Additional details will be provided as they become available.

-Beginning in mid-September, “Meet our Students” sessions are expected to be offered virtually Tuesdays and Thursdays at 7 p.m.
-CT for those scheduled to interview or who have recently interviewed.
+Beginning in mid-September, optional “Meet Our Students” sessions are offered virtually on Tuesdays and Thursdays at 7 p.m.
+CT for those applicants scheduled to interview or who have recently interviewed.
 We recommend that you attend one of these sessions in the week of your interview.
-Again, we stress that attendance at these sessions is optional and does not contribute to your admissions decision.
+Attendance at these sessions is optional and does not impact final admissions decisions.

 In-Person Visits

-No in-person interviews are being scheduled for the 2023-24 cycle.
+No in-person interviews are being scheduled for the 2025-26 cycle.
 All MD interviews will be conducted virtually.
 Some suggestions on how to experience the medical campus if you happen to be in St. Louis or wish to explore it virtually are available here.
-The Office of Admissions will be organizing optional visit days for applicants who are offered admission.
+The Office of Admissions will be organizing optional visit days in spring 2026 for applicants who are offered admission.
+More information will be communicated with your admission offer.

 Our Expectations

 Interviews are critical interactions and opportunities for applicant evaluation for the COA.
-We hope you can relax and utilize the virtual interview experience to learn more about WashU and whether it is the right fit for your education.
+We hope you can relax and utilize the virtual interview experience to learn more about WashU Medicine and whether it is the right fit for your education.
 We would emphasize that your professional appearance and timeliness should be a high priority as you prepare for interviews with faculty; the virtual context will not change the typical expectations of a medical school interview.
-On the other hand, please note that there are no specific attire expectations for our other virtual programming.
+On the other hand, please note that there are no specific attire expectations for our other virtual programming such as the Dean’s Welcome, Why WashU Wednesday and Meet Our Students sessions.

 Factors Considered in the Interview and Admissions Evaluation